 Are you looking for a fulfilling and meaningful position where you can make a difference on a daily basis?
 Have you been looking for an employer that boasts competitive salaries and comprehensive benefits?
 Consider joining the Toronto Police Service (TPS).
-TPS is looking for people who are seeking a rewarding, service-oriented career to join the Communications Services in the position of Part-Time Communications Operator.
+TPS is looking for people who are seeking a rewarding, service-oriented career to join the Communications Services in the position of Communications Operator.
 This position is comprised of two job functions: 911 Emergency/Non-Emergency Operator and Dispatcher.

 In this job, you will have responsibility for receiving incoming calls on both emergency and non-emergency lines and initiating the appropriate police, ambulance, or fire response.
 You will operate various communication consoles in order to triage calls and relay the appropriate information to both the public and to police.
 For the full description of job duties and requirements, please read the full job ad linked above.

 How do you know if this is the career for you?

 - You will be assigned to either an 8-hour or 12-hour shift depending on business needs.